Clover Home Leisure

 5. Re‑test and repeat as needed

-📝 Tip: Lowering alkalinity often lowers pH, so be prepared to adjust pH afterward with soda ash or aeration.
+📝 Tip: Lowering alkalinity often lowers pH — be ready to raise pH afterward with soda ash or aeration.

 🔁 How to Maintain Proper Alkalinity

-✅ Test total alkalinity weekly, especially during peak season
+• Test alkalinity weekly, especially during peak season

-✅ Use a pool calculator or consult your local pool store to dose chemicals properly
+• Use a pool calculator or ask your local pool store for dosing guidance

 💬 Final Thoughts

 Need help balancing your pool water?
-We offer free water testing, professional advice, and all the products you need to keep your pool perfect.
-Stop by or call us — we’re always happy to help!
+Bring in a sample — we offer free testing, expert advice, and all the products you need to keep your pool perfect.